 It started with mild disapprovals and restrictions.
 She was not allowed to have any male friends and her every move was closely watched by Shami.
-Haifa complied Shami´s every command as most good wives would do.
+Haima complied with Shami´s every command as most good wives would do.
 After all, Shami was now her Parmeshwar (God).

-Soon, they were blessed with a healthy pair of twins – one boy and boy girl.
+In the course of time, the couple were blessed with a healthy pair of twins – a boy and a girl.
 Suhayl and Myra.
-Haima´s life had some purpose finally and she was occupied and contended in a long time.
-She thought she had the perfect life – a loving husband and two beautiful children, one of each kind.
-Or she thought!
+Haima´s life had some purpose finally and she was occupied and contended after a long time.

-The love that was so passionate and intense between them at the start, slowly started to wane away with the passing years.
-There was no novelty factor left in Haima anymore and she was not merely taken for granted.
-She was not valued as a human being.
+Amidst increasing rumours of his affair with his personal secretary and more women, Shami found no novelty factor or any inkling interest in Hema anymore.
+She was not just taken for granted but was not valued or respected as a human being.
 Her thoughts, her dreams, her desires and ambitions meant nothing to Shami anymore.
 Haima was not an equal partner in her marriage but a subservient one.
-She had no say in her own life while she had no say in Shami´s as well.
+She had no say in her own life and she had no say in Shami´s as well.
 He lived his life as per his whims and super-inflated ego.

-Haima stuck to Shami not for the love of him or the marriage anymore.
-She stuck to him purely for the sake of her children.
-They needed a father, a family more importantly than her own happiness.
-Anyway, she had sacrificed her life and her dreams.
-So, sticking to the marriage made more sense than leaving it.
+Yet, Haima chose to remain in the turbulent marriage not for love but purely for the sake of their children.
+They needed a father….a family more importantly than her own happiness.
+Anyway, she had sacrificed her life and her dreams, so being in the marriage for the future well-being of her children made more sense than getting out of it.

-Haima sighed deeply as she listened painfully to the song.
-Yes, she was that queen of rain.
-For many many years….sleeping on a bed of fear and threats and living in pain!
-She lived her life in constant fear…for the fear of being misjudged by her own husband, being slapped and kicked with his fist if she dared to disobey his orders, the pain of being like a caged bird in her own home, the humiliation before her own children.
-She closed her eyes, shutting it tight lest the tears flow out and make her feel even more weak and helpless.
+For years, Haima has been sleeping on the bed of fear and living in pain!
+She lived her life in constant fear…for the fear of being misjudged by her own husband, being slapped and kicked with his fist if she dared to disobey his orders, the feeling of being suffocated like a caged and gagged bird in her own home, the humiliation he put her though before her own children.
+She closed her eyes, shutting it tight lest her tears roll down and remind her how weak and helpless she had become.

-It was funny, how the man who she fell ´head over heels´in love with at one point of time, was simply irrelevant in her life anymore.
-His steel gray eyes which made her go weak in the knees once was today, a mirror reflection of his cruel and heartless soul.
-Everything about him that made her love him once was repulsive to her today.
+It was funny, how the man who she fell ´head over heels´in love with at one point of time, was simply detestable by the mere mention of his name or thought alone.
+His steel gray eyes which made her go weak in the knees in the past was now, a mirror reflection of his cruel heartless soul.

 Years passed by, and there were no more pretensions and lies anymore.
 Suhayl and Myra were all grown up now at 20 years.
-They detested their own father with all their heart.
+They detested their father with all their heart.
 They couldn’t stand his overbearing dominating behaviour, especially towards their mother.
-They couldn’t digest all his extramarital affairs.
-They wondered how their mother could for so long.
-They hated his loud and abusive drunken state and couldn’t wait any longer to just throw him out of the house.
+They couldn’t digest all his extramarital affairs while mistreating their mother.
+They wondered how their mother could put up with this man for so long.
+They couldn’t wait any longer to get rid of his dark presence in their lives .

 ´Mama!
 Divorce him.
 Just do it.
-For your sake and ours!,´ Suhayl told his mother.
+For your sake and ours!,´ Suhayl pleaded with his mother.

 ´Mama, what is stopping you?
 You don’t deserve to be treated like this?
 Why are you taking this upon yourself?’
 Myra pleaded with her mother.

 ´You!
 I don’t love Shami.
 Perhaps, not even hate him.
-He has left me numb to feel anything.
-This marriage is important to me because of you two.
-I need this marriage more now than ever before because we need your father´s financial support.
-Especially, you two! ´, Haima reasoned with her children.
+He has left me numb to feel anything anymore.
+This marriage is important to me because of you two.´, Haima reasoned with her children.